12 min read read

 What's the maximum file size I can merge?

-With our online tool, the limit depends on your browser's available memory.
-Modern browsers generally handle files up to 50-100MB without issues.
-For very large datasets beyond that, Python with pandas is the way to go.
+With a browser-based merge, the practical limit depends on available memory.
+Modern browsers often handle 50 to 100MB comfortably.
+For very large datasets, Python with pandas is usually the most reliable.

 Related Tools and Resources